Travel Tips to Optimise Your Next Family Holiday

 Remember when you were a kid and summer break felt like it stretched for half the year?
 Science says that’s because time slows down when we experience new things.
 Instead of filling up your holiday time with the activities you do at home — sunbathing, reading, sleeping late — try something completely novel during your trip.
 Take a surf lesson, visit a sculpture garden, sign up for a cooking class — anything you’d normally say “no” to will work (so long as you think you’ll find it enjoyable).

 The beaten path is full of tourists, so if you want your family to see a different part of the town or city you’re in, make a point to get lost.
 Arm yourself with the name and address of where you’re staying, then head out and just walk or drive wherever you want.
+And, to save money during your US vacation, it is wise to look out for Luggage storage NYC well in advance so that you’re able to keep your belongings there while you head to off-beat tracks.
+By doing so, you’ll be able to save money on accommodation and only the essentials you want.
+After all, travelling on a budget gives you a sigh of relief.
 You’ll be amazed at what you come across, from new restaurants to interesting architecture and shops the locals love.
 If you can, head to where locals live, which will be removed from tourist hot spots.
-Don’t be afraid to approach locals directly, either — there’s a good chance they’ll love telling you all the secret hotspots of their city where other tourists never see.
+Don’t be afraid to approach locals directly, either — there’s a good chance they’ll love telling you all the secret hotspots of their city that other tourists never see.

 Wake up early